Winnin' in the Rain: Crestview pours on Lincoln

 The Trojans, who have made the playoffs 24 years running, notched a 24-yard field goal midway through the first quarter after McCoy’s first touchdown when junior linebacker Jeremiah Brown intercepted Moulton at Crestview’s 27.

-Later, they briefly managed to take a 10-7 lead on quarterback Christopher Beard75-yard pass to junior receiver Dominic Larry with 2:20 left, and again 17-14 when corner Devin Williams took a wobbly Moulten pass into the end zone from about 40 yards out.
+Later, they briefly managed to take a 10-7 lead on quarterback Christopher Beard’s 75-yard pass to junior receiver Dominic Larry with 2:20 left, and again 17-14 when corner Devin Williams took a wobbly Moulten pass into the end zone from about 40 yards out.

 Every other time the Trojans had the ball, Crestview forced quick possession, the Bulldogs themselves never punting.